 Please note, that if there isn’t a trailing slash on the end of the sub folder, for example ‘/blog’ instead of ‘/blog/’, the SEO Spider won’t currently recognise it as a sub folder and crawl within it.
 To crawl this sub folder, you’ll need to use the include feature and input the regex of that sub folder (.*blog.* in this example).
 If you have a more complicated set up like subdomains and subfolders you can specifiy both.
 For example – http://de.example.com/uk/ to spider the .de subdomain and UK sub folder etc.

 As well as crawling a website via entering a URL and clicking ‘Start’, you can switch to list mode and upload a list of specific URLs to crawl.
 This can be particularly useful for site migrations when auditing redirects for example.
 I recommend reading our ‘How To Audit Redirects In A Site Migration‘ guide.

-For better control of your crawl, use the URI structure of your website, the SEO spiders configuration options such as crawling only html (or images, css, JS etc), the exclude function, the include function or alternatively change the mode of the SEO spider and upload a list of URI to crawl.
-If you wish to perform a particulary large crawl, we would advise increasing the RAM memory allocation of the spider.
+For better control of your crawl, use the URI structure of your website, the SEO spiders configuration options such as crawling only html (images, css, JS etc), the exclude function, the include function or alternatively change the mode of the SEO spider and upload a list of URI to crawl as discussed above.

 You can save projects part way through a crawl by stopping the spider and selecting ‘file’ then ‘save’.
 To re-upload a file, simply choose ‘file’ then ‘open’ or choose one of your recent crawls under ‘file’ and ‘open recent’.
 You can then resume the crawl if saved part way through.
 Please note, saving and re-uploading crawls can take a number of minutes depending on the size of the crawl.